Chesapeake Bay Retriever vs Cesky Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Chesapeake Bay Retriever has a typical lifespan of 10-13 years, while Cesky Terrier lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Chesapeake Bay Retriever is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Cesky Terrier faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Chesapeake Bay Retriever is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+Cesky Terrier faces its own health challenges including hip and joint concerns along with other health conditions common in this breed.
+The number of documented predispositions is similar; the type and management of those conditions are not.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health